A global definition of quasinormal modes for Kerr-AdS Black Holes: Introduction

+In light of Theorem \ref{theo:mainextended}, it is natural to consider the relationship between the QNF spectrum (defined here as the poles of $P(\lambda)^{-1}$ or $\mathscr{P}(\lambda)^{-1}$ acting on $X_0$) and the poles of the extended inverses acting on $X_\delta$ with $\delta>0$.
+One implication is clear: QNFs are contained in the set of poles of the extended inverse, since surjectivity on $X_\delta$ implies surjectivity on $X_0$ and the index of both operators is zero.

-A natural question is to what extent QNFs depend on how the original metric is extended across the event horizon.
-The following answer was suggested to the author by Peter Hintz; unlike the other results of this paper, it strongly uses axisymmetry of the exact Kerr--AdS metric.
-Given $m \in \mathbb{Z}$, let
+The answer to the converse question was suggested to the author by Peter Hintz; unlike the other results of this paper, it strongly uses axisymmetry of the exact Kerr--AdS metric to reduce to the case of \cite[Lemma 2.2]{hintz2015asymptotics}.
+To begin, define the axisymmetric distributions